thlorenz/v8-perf/data-types.md

 [read](https://developers.google.com/v8/design#prop_access)

-- v8 describes the structure of objects using maps aka *hidden classes*
+- v8 describes the structure of objects using maps used to create *hidden classes* and match data types
   - resembles a table of descriptors with one entry for each property
   - map contains info about size of the object
   - map contains info about pointers to constructors and prototypes